Professor Emmanuel Adukwu

 About me

-I am a Trustee of Applied Microbiology International, Member of the Executive Committee for the Africa Initiative Group for Microbiology (AIG), Member of the Advisory board for the Black in Biomedical Research Advisory Group BBRAG for the Medical Research Council (MRC), Chair of the Minoritised Life Scientists future Forum (MLSFF) and Member of the Bristol legacy Foundation (BLF).
+I am committed to enabling access and opportunities for all learners and contribute to this through several civic and leadership responsibilities e.g. Member, Board of Trustees, Applied Microbiology International (AMI), Member of the Executive Committee for the Africa Initiative Group for Microbiology (AIG), Member of the Advisory board for the Black in Biomedical Research Advisory Group BBRAG (Medical Research Council, MRC) and Chair of the Minoritised Life Scientists future Forum (MLSFF).

 Area of expertise

-I have expertise in research: developing strategies to mitigate the burden of infection utilising approaches encompassing experimental, field-based and social science research methods.
-The Adukwu research group is currently conducting research in the areas of antimicrobial testing, surveillance and stewardship, infection control and evaluation on clinical and medical devices, role of natural compounds and herbs in promoting health and managing infections.
+My research group is conducting research in the areas of antimicrobial testing, surveillance and stewardship, infection control and evaluation on clinical and medical devices, role of natural compounds and herbs in promoting health and managing infections.
+Alongside this, my work extends to science communication and engagement with contributions to local radio, podcasts and television.
+I have a strong interest in pedagogic research and strong advocate for research informed teaching.

 Publications